Baháʼí Faith in Haiti: Internally

 Internally in 1953 Guillermo Aguilar, former chairman of the Lima, Peru local assembly, directed the establishment of a technological school for Haiti on behalf of the United Nations and took several opportunities for talks on the religion and the United Nations.
 In 1955 the regional assembly began publishing a National Bulletin which would be published in English, Spanish and French.
 1956 was a year of several developments in Haiti.
 The first local assembly of Cap-Haïtien was elected in April and traveling Baháʼís visited communities across Haiti.
 The national center was acquired in February and dedicated in May.
 1956 also marked the first national conference on the progress of the religion – members of four cities of Haiti were represented.
 By 1957 the Blackwells had again returned to Haiti for a shorter stay.
 In 1958 a United Nations Day celebration was set by the Baháʼís at which some 70 non-Baháʼís attended and Baháʼí marriage ceremonies were accepted legally.
 In 1958 Haiti hosted the convention to elect the regional assembly of the Greater Antilles as well as the first international school of the Antilles with attendees from Cuba, the Dominican Republic, Jamaica, and Haiti.
-Hand of the Cause Ugo Giachery and then US National Assembly member Glenford Mitchell met with the Antillees assembly as well as giving talks in February 1959 in Haiti.
+Hand of the Cause Ugo Giachery and then US National Assembly member Glenford Mitchell met with the Antilles assembly as well as giving talks in February 1959 in Haiti.
 Two conferences on the progress of the religion as well as international schools were again held in Haiti and another set in the Dominican republic were held in 1960 – the Haitian school having Giachery, Mitchell and others giving talks.
 Public talks on the religion were held in Port-au-Prince and Liancourt.
 The Blackwells again returned to Haiti November 1960.
 An organized campaign in 1962 used techniques learned in Africa (see Baháʼí Faith in Uganda for example) establishing communities of dozens of Baháʼís.
 In 1963 there were Baháʼí Local Spiritual Assemblies in 10 towns including Cap-Haïtien, Port-au-Prince, and Saint-Marc – a registered group of Baháʼís in Pétion-Ville and isolated Baháʼís in 5 other locations.
 The 1964 national convention had 19 delegates from across Haiti representing thirteen local assemblies.
 In 1969 Ellswoorth Blackwell was able to present a talk to the Toastmasters International club on the subject of "Equality of the Sexes."
 In December 1976 a traveling Baháʼí from France, Andre Brugiroux, visited Haiti for a weeklong tour and was able to show a film of his at the Haitian French Institute on two occasions for an audience ultimately of some 670 people.
 In 1977 secretaries and treasurers of more than half the local assemblies of Haiti were gathered for a one-day institute conducted in the Creole language by native believers about assembly functions.
 The 1979 national convention had 49 delegates present to elect the national assembly.
 In 1989 the leadership of the Haitian Cayemites island's population made a decision to adopt the religion for the island and a school was established in 1989.